mclarkson/obdi/doc/Obdi_Core_Centos_6_Installation.md

 4. Install that RPM.

-The RPM could be stored in a yum repository on the network to make updating the Obdi master and workers easily.
+The RPM could be stored in a yum repository on the network to make updating the Obdi master and worker(s) easy.

 ### Install OS